History of Sex in Cinema:

 As a result, in an abandoned warehouse ("Omni Presents"), the home of God, Bruce was given the Almighty's divine and omnipotent powers to see if he could do a better job.

-In a miraculous love-scene, Bruce also caused Grace to have a 'no-contact' uncontrollable, mental orgasm without human touch.
+In a miraculous love-scene after pulling the moon closer to give the scene a romantic tone, Bruce also caused Grace to have a 'no-contact' uncontrollable, mental orgasm without human touch.
 While alone in her bathroom; he sexually aroused her through mental powers, and she moaned as she fell back on the toilet seat: "Oh, my God!
 Ooh!...Oh, God!
 Oh, Good God!"
 She appeared from the bathroom bedraggled, sex-hungry and ready for more - and received a body-slam into the bed.

 A "No-Contact" Orgasm